rocky/python-spark/README.rst

 =====

 SPARK stands for Scanning, Parsing, and Rewriting Kit.
-It uses Jay Early's algorithm for LR parsing and comes with some generic Abstract Syntax Tree routines.
+It uses Jay Early's algorithm for parsing context free grammars, and comes with some generic Abstract Syntax Tree routines.
 There is also a prototype scanner which does its job by combining Python regular expressions.

 The original version of this was written by John Aycock and was described in his 1988 paper: "Compiling Little Languages in Python" at the 7th International Python Conference.

+Note: Early algorithm parsers are almost linear when given an LR grammar.
+These are grammars which are left-recursive.

 Installation
 ------------